Member Organizations

 Audit Oversight Arrangements

 There is no independent audit oversight authority.
 Auditors in Trinidad & Tobago are regulated by the Institute of Chartered Accountants of Trinidad and Tobago (ICATT) as established by the Institute of Chartered Accountants of Trinidad and Tobago (ICATT) Act of 1970.
-Membership of the institute is mandatory to practice auditing.
+Please refer to the Regulation section for further details.

 -